-- TH 230 Beginning Acting (3)

-- TH 232 Stagecraft (3)

 - TH 317 Directing (3)

 - TH 330 Advanced Acting (3)

 - TH 333 Theatre Ensemble (4)

-- TH 335 Playwriting (3)
+- TH 335 Playwriting/Screenwriting (3)

 - TH 492 Theatre Practicum (3)

-- WA 301 Technology in the Church (3)

 Communication Minor

 Communication is an excellent subject to combine with other majors.
 EVERYONE communicates!
 And effective communication is required for every career.
 If you can communicate well, you are much more apt to be successful in your field.
 Furthermore, the exploration of what it means to communicate, how we create our own culture and a sense of what it means to be a human are topics that are relevant across all disciplines.